The Elder Scrolls: Other media

 In 2009, science-fiction author Gregory Keyes released The Infernal City, a novel set approximately 40 years after the Oblivion Crisis.
 Lord of Souls was released in 2011 as Keyes's second novel in his The Elder Scrolls book series.

 Reception

-Critical reception

 In 2012, Complex ranked The Elder Scrolls at number 20 on the list of the best video game franchises.
 In 2013, The Elder Scrolls was voted as the Greatest Game Series of the Decade on GameSpot, beating out 64 other competitors.
 The Elder Scrolls reached the final round, beating the Grand Theft Auto series by a margin of 52.5% of the vote for The Elder Scrolls to 47.5% for Grand Theft Auto.